Skip to content

 Well, how to know?

-My mind is still not accepting the present reality that I’m happy because I’m constantly searching for something.
+My mind is still not accepting the present reality that I’m happy because I’m constantly searching for something which I don’t have at the moment.

 I’m very anxious because I’m worried about the future.

-Why do we need a constant push to remain happy at the moment?
+Why do we need a constant push of flows to remain happy?

 Do you have any clue?